iredmail/docs/en_US/howto/manage.iredapd.md

-# Manage iRedAPD (white/blacklists, greylisting, and more)
+# Manage iRedAPD (white/blacklists, greylisting, throttling and more)

 [TOC]